Algebraic monoid structures on the affine 3-space: Reduction to the commutative case

-\begin{proposition} Let $G$ be a semidirect product of a torus and a commutative unipotent group and $X$ be a semicommutative monoid structure on $X$ with group of invertible elements~$X_0$ that is isomorphic to $G$.
-Then left and right commutative reductions of $X$ do not depend on a choice of subgroups $T,U \subseteq X_0$. \end{proposition}
+\begin{proposition} Suppose that $T$ is a torus and $U$ is a commutative unipotent group.
+Then the isomorphism classes of left and right commutative reductions of~$X$ do not depend on the choices of $T$ and~$U$ as subvarieties of~$X_0$. \end{proposition}

-\begin{proof} In this case $U$ is the unipotent radical of $G$ and the maximal torus $T$ is defined uniquely up to conjugation.
-Let $\widetilde T \subseteq X_0$ is some other choice of a torus.
-If $a \in X_0$ is such an element that $a*T*a^{-1} = \widetilde T$, then the morphism $X \to X$, $x \mapsto a*x*a^{-1}$ is an automorphism of the monoid $X$ that maps $T,U$ to $\widetilde T, U$.
-So two monoid structures are coherent with respect to $\phi$, whence their left and right commutative reductions are isomorphic by Proposition~\ref{muccmu_clear_prop}. \end{proof}
+\begin{proof} Clearly, $U$ is the unipotent radical of~$G$, so it is identified with a subvariety of~$X_0$ in a unique way.
+Next, $T$ is a maximal torus of~$G$, hence it is uniquely determined up to conjugation.
+Let $\widetilde T \subseteq X_0$ be another choice of a maximal torus.
+If $a \in X_0$ is an element such that $a*T*a^{-1} = \widetilde T$, then the morphism $X \to X$, $x \mapsto a*x*a^{-1}$, induces an automorphism of the monoid~$(X,\mu)$ that preserves~$U$ and maps $T$ to $\widetilde T$.
+Now the claim follows from Proposition~\ref{muccmu_prop}. \end{proof}